 Interestingly, the minimum cycle time on a front loader has actually dropped – from 87 minutes a decade ago to 57 minutes today.
 Keep in mind that these numbers are based on smaller loads.
 If you put a full load into some front loaders, it doubles and sometimes triples the number (6 hours for a full load!).
 Luckily not many people fill their washing machines to capacity, though many think they do.

 Some manufacturers are listening to consumers and making concerted efforts to keep the most-used program times as short as possible, while still offering intensive wash options for those who want it.
 On the other hand, some manufacturers are increasing the most-used program lengths and, although they offer fast wash programs, they're generally not recommended for full loads.
 With the increase in washing machine capacity, we also suspect some manufacturers increase program time to deal with the strain of a full load – 18kg can cause quite a lot of heat in a machine, so they probably need to stop and start to cool off from those maximum loads.

 Have you got all day?

-If cycle time isn't an issue for you or you like to wash in off-peak times, the increasingly lengthy programs shouldn't be too much of a concern – but if you're one of those who like to do things in one sitting, it might be worth looking at a top loading washing machine or fast-cycle front loader.
-Check out our washing machine buying guide for more details on what to look for.
+If cycle time isn't an issue for you or you like to wash in off-peak times, the increasingly lengthy programs shouldn't be too much of a concern – but if you're one of those who like to do things in one sitting, it might be worth looking at a top loader or fast-cycle front loader.